iamihgam/structural_path_analysis/README.md

                 - _Life Cycle Assessment: Quantitative Approaches for Decisions that Matter_, available at lcatextbook.com

 ## TO DO
- - new algorithms for  building could be explored , for e.g. bfs or dfs in graphblas
+ - new algorithms for building the trees could be explored , for e.g. bfs or dfs in graphblas